Honesty and Integrity: West Valley Appraisal Services

 West Valley Appraisal Services provides honest and ethical appraisals for Maricopa County

-We require the highest professional integrity possible from ourselves.
+West Valley Appraisal Services holds itself to the industry standards and guidelines set in place for ethics.
+We refuse to accept anything less from ourselves.
 We don't do assignments on contingency fees.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
+That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
 Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal industries most important rule, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
+That is probably the appraisal industries biggest taboo, because it would tend to make appraisers up the value of homes or properties to increase their fee.
 We set ourselves to a higher standard.
-Other unethical practices may be established by state law or professional organizations that the appraiser belongs.
+Other unprofessional practices may be defined by state law or professional organizations to which an appraiser belongs.